Space-Axolotl/Event-Horizon/content/1. The Verse/General Lore/Dark Matter Engines.md

-powered by dark matter crystals harvested at the edge of the event horizon, essentially a stable batteries for antimatter*
+powered by dark matter crystals harvested at the edge of the event horizon, essentially stable batteries for antimatter* - WIP